tomomano/aws-cdk-dojo/s3_lambda_ecs/tutorial/README.md

     cpu=256 # meanining .25 vCPU
 )
 ```

-To allow the container to write data to S3 bucket, we grant a permission:
+To allow the container to write data to S3 bucket, we grant a permission to the ECS task role:
 ```python
 # grant PUT operation to S3 bucket
 bucket.grant_write(thumb_task_def.task_role)